-- I will not visit sites which contain items that are illegal, defamatory, pornographic or in any way offensive. - I will observe the rules and laws regarding copyright and plagiarism. - I will observe the requirements of the Data Protection Act 1998 and take appropriate steps to protect all personal data. - I will report any information that I come across which makes me feel uncomfortable or unsafe to the Designated Safeguarding Person/and or Deputies. - I agree never to write or send malicious or offensive e-mails or social media posts and accept that offenders will be reported to the Designated Safeguarding Person, the Senior Vice Principal or the Principal; depending on the severity of the incident. - I understand that downloading and/or distributing offensive/illegal materials will lead to exclusion and possibly the involvement of the police. - I agree to use photographs and video clips only with the specific permission of staff and students and only for educational purposes. - I understand that if I am found to be involved in on-line bullying, that this will be dealt with in line with the College's Anti bullying policy. - I will never give my log in details to anyone else or attempt to access the network using a log in that is not my own. - I will never slander staff, students or the College on any social networking site, e.g. Facebook, Twitter, Snapchat, TikTok etc.
+• I will not visit sites which contain items that are illegal, defamatory, pornographic or in any way offensive.

+- I will observe the rules and laws regarding copyright and plagiarism. - I will observe the requirements of the Data Protection Act 1998 and take appropriate steps to protect all personal data. - I will report any information that I come across which makes me feel uncomfortable or unsafe to the Designated Safeguarding Lead. - I agree never to write or send malicious or offensive e-mails and accept that offenders will be reported to, the Designated Safeguarding Lead or the Principal and/or Head of School; depending on the severity of the incident. - I understand that downloading and/or distributing offensive/illegal materials will lead to exclusion and possibly the involvement of the police. - I agree to use photographs and video clips only with the specific permission of staff and students and only for educational purposes. - I understand that if I am found to be involved in on-line bullying, that this will be dealt with in line with the College's Anti bullying policy. - I will never give my log in details to anyone else or attempt to access the network using a log in that is not my own. - I will never slander staff, students or the College on any social networking site, e.g. Facebook, Twitter, Snapchat etc.